 St Vincent’s Clinic (SVC) is committed to protecting the privacy of the personal information and sensitive information which it collects and holds.
-SVC includes Open Support and the St Vincent’s Clinic Foundation.
+SVC includes Open Support and the St Vincent’s Clinic Research Foundation.

 SVC must comply with the Australian Privacy Principles under the Privacy Act 1988 (Cth), and other privacy laws [including the Privacy and Personal Information Protection Act 1998 (NSW)] which govern the way in which organisations (such as SVC) hold, use and disclose personal information (including your sensitive information).

 - the kinds of information that SVC may collect about you and how that information is held;

 - how SVC collects and holds personal information;

 - the purposes for which SVC collects, holds, uses and discloses personal information;

 - how you can access the personal information SVC holds about you and seek to correct such information; and

 - the way in which you can complain about a breach of your privacy and how SVC will handle that complaint.